Alfresco/docs-alfresco/insight-engine/latest/config/filtered/index.md

 **isEnabled** - Specifies if the filter is enabled for inclusion on the search results page.
 Disabled filters are not displayed.
 Only the filters you create via the Share console can be deleted; default filters must be disabled to hide them.

 > **Note:** You cannot delete or modify any of the default filters, however you can disable them.
-To define your own custom filters, see [Defining custom search filters]({% link insight-engine/latest/config/custom.md %}).
+To define your own custom filters, see [Defining custom search filters using configuration file](#defining-custom-search-filters-using-configuration-file).

+## Defining custom search filters using configuration file

+You can define and create your own custom filters for being displayed on the search results page.

+You can define custom filters in the solr-facets-config-custom.properties file.
+You can also use this file to override the default filter properties.

+1. Navigate to the `<classpathRoot>/alfresco/extension` directory.

+2. Create the `solr-facets-config-custom.properties` file.

+3. Open the `solr-facets-config-custom.properties` file and specify your custom filter properties.

+    Here's an example of custom filter configuration:

+    ```bash
+    custom.cm:description.filterID=filter_newFilter
+    custom.cm:description.displayName=faceted-search.facet-menu.facet.description
+    custom.cm:description.displayControl=alfresco/search/FacetFilters
+    custom.cm:description.maxFilters=3
+    custom.cm:description.hitThreshold=1
+    custom.cm:description.minFilterValueLength=2
+    custom.cm:description.sortBy=DESCENDING
+    custom.cm:description.scope=SCOPED_SITES
+    custom.cm:description.scopedSites=
+    custom.cm:description.isEnabled=true
+    ```

+    > **Note:** The values specified in the custom filters will overwrite the default filter's value.
+However, if you change the filter's default value(s) via Share, then any subsequent changes made to the filter values via the configuration files, won't be applied to the filter on server startup.